baas-project/baas/docs/control_server/REST API.md

 Different resources may be nested in groups of two arbitrarily deep into other resources, for example, `/machine/[mac]/disk/[uuid]/file/[name]`.

+Some endpoints may require a user to be logging in, as indicated by the permissions field in the documentation below, which means that the `session-name` cookie must be set to the right value.
+This can be done by simply [logging in](logging_in.md), copying the relevant cookie value and using it in your requests.
+For example, using cURL you want to prefix your commands with: `--cookie "session-name=[some base64 string]"`.

 ## Endpoint compendium
 In this section an overview is given of every single on the defined endpoints together with an example on how to call it, what parameters it takes and what it returns.
 This section is divided in the same way as the resources defined above.